-Is this already the Rams' best offense since GSOT?
+Is this already the Rams' best offense since Greatest Show on Turf?

 That same night, Gurley became the first Rams running back since Faulk in 2001 to have two rushing touchdowns and one receiving touchdown in a half.

-Sammy Watkins and Robert Woods each had over 100 yards receiving at Levi's Stadium.
+Sammy Watkins and Robert Woods each had more than 100 yards receiving at Levi's Stadium.
 It marked the first time two Rams receivers registered 100 yards in the same game since 2006.
-The two who did it: Isaac Bruce and Tory Holt, the two other key members from The Greatest Show on Turf.
+The two who did it: Isaac Bruce and Tory Holt, the two other key members from the Greatest Show on Turf.

 The Rams' front office began reconstructing their offense at the start of the year.
 The first and most important step was hiring McVay, a 31-year-old star in the making who understands offenses at a level few others can.
 McVay then brought in a couple of experienced coaches to help get the most out of Goff, hiring Matt LaFleur to be his offensive coordinator and Greg Olson to be his quarterbacks coach.
 It was a significant upgrade in experience from a Jeff Fisher-led staff that entered the 2016 season with a combined one season of coaching NFL quarterbacks.